-The City will implement a zoning amendment to permit developments that include 20 percent or more of the units are affordable to lower-income households by-right on any vacant and non-vacant sites identified in the lower-income inventory of the 5th cycle Housing Element.
+The City will implement a zoning amendment to permit developments that include 20 percent or more of the units are affordable to lower-income households by-right on any vacant and non-vacant sites identified in the lower-income inventory of the 4th and 5th RHNA cycles as part of the Housing Elements' Sites Inventory to build 20 percent or more of the units are affordable to lower-income households to be subject to by-right approval.
 A proposed project would also not be subject to CEQA and would not be appealable.
 [Source: New program]